 - You must resume payments after your active duty ends.

 - Interest continues to accrue on your loan balance while you’re on active duty.
 The interest rate is 5.8 percent for Tier 3, 4, 5 or 6 members whose loans were approved prior to active military service.

 - We extend the five-year repayment period by the length of time you are on active duty.

 To apply for a deferment, email your request using our secure contact form and attach a copy of your orders.
 You can also fax your request to 518-486-9877 or mail your request to:

 110 State Street

 Albany, NY 12244

-When you return from active duty, please send a copy of your release papers or DD-214 to the address above.
+When you return from active duty, please send us a copy of your release papers or DD-214.